[Note: This post was originally published in April 2025 and last updated in September 2025]

 To be fair, Webflow provides detailed guidelines to help creators prepare for submission, and the bar for quality has definitely risen over time.
 But like any review process, human judgment is involved, and that means interpretations can vary slightly between reviewers.

-This isn’t unique to me—many creators have shared similar experiences.
-I’ve had two of my templates rejected the first time around.
-I ended up overhauling both designs, and they were accepted after resubmitting.
+This isn’t unique to me.
+Many creators have shared similar experiences.
+I’ve had templates rejected the first time around.
+You can read more about that here.
+I ended up overhauling those designs, and they were accepted after resubmitting.
 It was frustrating in the moment, but also incredibly helpful for leveling up my future templates.

 My advice?
 Don’t take it personally, and don’t let one rejection stop you.
 Instead, spend time looking at the "Featured" templates on the Webflow Marketplace.
 These are a great indicator of what the team is currently prioritizing, both in terms of design style and niche focus.
 Use those as a benchmark when evaluating your own submissions.

-After a year of creating and selling Webflow templates, here’s my honest take:
+After 1.5 years of creating and selling Webflow templates, here’s my honest take:

 Yes, it is worth it, and here's why: